Traffic Light System Examples

 Bare-soil detected

-The last node in both parallel branches of the tree checks, if bare-soil has been detected, which indicates that a FOI has been plowed and thus is being farmed.
+The last node in both parallel branches of the tree checks, if bare-soil has been detected, which indicates that a FOI has been ploughed and thus is being farmed.

 Arable land Example

-Next example, FOI = 6879559001 , gets assigned Yellow by this node.
-This FOI claims to grow corn, which is not supported by the signals and markers as shown in the Browser App Screenshot below.
+Next example gets assigned Yellow by this node.
+This FOI claims to grow corn, which is not supported by the signals and markers as shown in the screenshot below.
 It seems that vegetation never really develops on this FOI and bare soil is also not detected.
 Since no evidence of farming is found the FOI is assigned Yellow.

 Arable land Example